-There are two basic ways to decompose a proof obligation into simpler obligtions:
+The command provides two basic ways to decompose a proof obligation into simpler obligations:

 P1 /\ ... /\ Pn, then the proof of